How to make running a habit! 15 ways to turn your loathe into a habit!

 Tip 2: Have A Schedule

 It’s very easy to get out of the habit of doing something if you don’t have a specific schedule to hold yourself to.
-Make yourself a running schedule, building in other kinds of exercise to keep things interesting, and try to stick to it.
+Make yourself a running schedule, build in other kinds of exercise to keep things interesting, and try to stick to it.

 It’s okay to miss the odd day; your schedule doesn’t need to be treated as hard and fast, especially if you are busy, but it will help you stay on track and may make it easier to realize when you’re missing out on a lot of runs.
-You can then readjust your priorities to make more time for it.
+You can then readjust your priorities to make more time for them.

 Tip 3: Get The Right Gear